ANBF Sanctioned

 Judging Criteria

 • Stage Presence: Presentation is critical.
-Competitors are judged on their confidence, poise, and the ability to present themselves in a way that highlights their best features.
+Competitors are judged on confidence, poise, control, polish, and the ability to present their physique clearly and professionally.
+Men’s Physique presentation should be athletic, confident, polished, and relaxed without looking overly flexed or forced.

 • Grooming and Hair: Professional, stage-appropriate grooming and hair are important.
-These should enhance your natural features without overpowering your overall look.
+Grooming should enhance the athlete’s presentation without distracting from the physique.

 • Tanning: A smooth, even competition tan is crucial to highlight muscle definition and stage presence.